LAB TEAM

 RESEARCH COORDINATOR

-Mary received her Ph.D. and completed a postdoc position in breast cancer research.
-She joined the Flaws lab in 2020.
+Mary received her Ph.D. studying embryo implantation and subsequently completed a postdoc in breast cancer research.
+In the Flaws lab, Mary is studying the effects of environmental endocrine disruptors on the ovary.

 Adira Safar